What Can You Put in a Hippo Bag – the Ultimate Guide

 1. What can you put in a Hippo bag?

 A Hippo bag is really nothing more than a small skip.
-So basically you can put anything in it that you would put in a skip.
-The following list covers the most popular types of rubbish that people use hippobags for.
+So basically you can put pretty much everything in it that you can put in a skip.
+The list below sets out the most popular sorts of rubbish that people use a hippobag for.

 Note: items marked with an asterisk may incur extra charges, and items marked in red are not allowed by Hippowaste, but are allowed if you use an independent waste collector to remove or empty your Hippo bag.

 - Bathroom & Kitchen renovation, repairs & refurbishment waste

 - Furniture (broken down or as it is)